ngokhoa1202/cs-note/dbms/transaction/acid/concurrency-control/Locking operations.md

 - Also known as <mark style="background: #e4e62d;">mutex locks</mark> (mutual exclusions: loại trừ nhau $\equiv$ có A thì không có B, có B thì không có A).
 - Has two states 0 (unlocked) or 1 (locked).
 - If the value of lock on item X is 1, item X cannot be accessed by the operation that requests item X; otherwise, item X is accessible.
->[!Note]
+>[!important]
->Binary locks are the most restrictive type of locking mechanism because it allows at most one transaction to hold a lock on a data item at a time.
+>Binary locks are the <mark class="hltr-yellow">most restrictive</mark> type of locking mechanism because it allows at most one transaction to hold a lock on a data item at a time.
 Other transactions have to wait until that transaction release the lock to be able to access the data item.
 - ![](Pasted%20image%2020241211100132.png)
 ### Rules
 - A transaction T must issue the operation lock_item(X) before any read_item(X) or write_item(X) operations in T. $\implies$ <mark style="background: #ADCCFFA6;">issue lock before accessing</mark>.